ApolloGeneral/tailwind-prefix-tool/README.md

 ## Raise an Issue

-You can open a issue, if any edge case is missing or something goes wrong.
+You can open an issue, if any edge case is missing or something goes wrong!